 Since Totem offers cybersecurity empowerment services to small to medium sized businesses (SMB), we strive to show that SMBs can supplement their existing cybersecurity tool suite with low-cost or free network monitoring solutions.
 Naturally, we were excited when we heard that LogRhythm provides a free version of its Network Monitor product: LogRhythm Network Monitor Freemium (NetMon Freemium).
 How could this tool could help small business' cybersecurity network security analysts, 'Hunters' as we call such individuals, quickly baseline network traffic, identify anomalies, and pursue further investigation?

 During July 2017, we received permission from an SMB client of ours to prototype LogRhythm NetMon Freemium on their internal network, and investigate the features of the tool.
-We’ve captured the results of our investigation in a whitepaper, available here.
+We've captured the results of our investigation in a whitepaper, available for download at the bottom of the blog.
 The rest of this article is a synopsis of the whitepaper.